Calvin Oftana has yet to get a good night’s sleep since Gilas returned from a grueling journey abroad as part of its FIBA Asia Cup 2025 buildup.

 The crew first came to Qatar for the 2nd Doha International Cup, then returned to Manila before flying out shortly after to play against Chinese Taipei and New Zealand in the FIBA Asia Cup 2025 Qualifiers’ third window.

-That was three cities which the Filipino cagers went to and exhaustion inevitably became a problem, as evidenced by their defeats in their last two games in the Qatari tournament and in the continental cup qualifiers as well.
+The Filipino cagers bounced around three cities in total, and exhaustion inevitably became a problem.
+It showed in their defeats in their last two games in the Qatari tournament and in the continental cup qualifiers as well.

-All in all, they went 1-4 in their overseas trip, and many believed, too, that the players, most especially those whose mother teams are in the PBA semis, will be suiting up for their respective ball clubs with tired legs.
+All in all, they went 1-4 in their overseas trip.
+Many believed that the players — especially those whose mother teams are in the PBA semis — would be suiting up for their respective ball clubs with tired legs.

 But Oftana proved otherwise.
 In fact, he needed little time to get going in Game 1, dropping 12 of his 14 first-half points in just the second quarter.

-Making it all the more impressive, really, is the fact that the 29-year-old still chose to attend and take part in TNT’s practice the day before their series opener, knowing he could’ve opted to stay home and rest.
+Making it all the more impressive is the fact that the 29-year-old still chose to attend and take part in TNT’s practice the day before their series opener, knowing he could’ve opted to stay home and rest.

-Game 2 is set this Friday at the Philsports Arena in Pasig but for now, what Oftana plans to do is get some much needed rest and recovery.
+Game 2 is this Friday at the Philsports Arena in Pasig.
+For now, though, Oftana plans to get some much-needed rest and recovery.

 “Hopefully, makatulog ng maayos ngayon, para makapag-ensayo bukas for the next game,” he said, smiling.